kaushik-kundu/analytics-ai/aidp-lakehouse/process-refine/process-refine.md

 ![Refresh Catalog](./images/refresh-catalog.png)

-3. Go back to your notebook.
-Click airline-workspace_xx workspace link, and then airline-notebook.ipynb link.
+3. To go back to your notebook, click airline-workspace_xx workspace link and then airline-notebook.ipynb link.

 ![AIDP Notebook](./images/aidp-gold-notebook1.png)

-Click the "+" button to create new code block
+4. Click the "+" button to create new code block

 ![AIDP Notebook](./images/aidp-gold-notebook11.png)

-Insert data in airline_sample_gold table in AI Lakehouse :
+Insert data in airline\_sample\_gold table in AI Lakehouse :

 Paste the code block.
 Make sure the language selected is SQL.
 Click the Run button.